cloudify-cosmo/docs.getcloudify.org/content/installation/bootstrapping.md

    {{< /gsHighlight >}}

+#### Step 4: Install Plugins

-5. Install your required plugins.
+Install your required plugins.
 For more information, see [the Plugins section]({{< relref "plugins/using-plugins.md" >}}).

+#### Step 5: Configure Secret Storage

-6. Secret storage provides a tenant-wide store for data variables that you might not want to expose in plain text in Cloudify, such as login credentials for a platform.
+Secret storage provides a tenant-wide store for data variables that you might not want to expose in plain text in Cloudify, such as login credentials for a platform.
 When you use secrets, the plugins that you have uploaded, consume the secrets to provide credential values.
 To implement secret storage for your tenants, see [_Using Secret Storage_]({{< relref "manager/using-secrets.md" >}}).

 ## Installing Cloudify Manager in an Offline Environment